John Lewis has launched a range of savings accounts aimed at ethical investors in partnership with digital wealth manager Nutmeg.

 However, cheap doesn't always mean good value for money. you'll need to make sure that the platform suits your needs and aligns with your values.
 If you're keen to invest in socially responsible funds, John Lewis could suit you as could other platforms which offer ethical portfolios.

-It’s also worth mentioning that traditional investment platforms can mimic robo-advice offers, but at a lower cost.
-For example, Vanguard – a Which?
-Recommended Provider – charges 0.15%, and you can choose a ready-made portfolio.
-If you’re an experienced investor you’ll also have the choice of choosing your own funds.
+It's also worth mentioning that traditional investment platforms can mimic robo-advice offers, but at a lower cost.
+For example, - charges 0.15%, and you can choose a ready-made portfolio.
+If you're an experienced investor you'll also have the choice of choosing your own funds.
 If you want to invest in shares, Vanguard may not be for you as it only offers access to its own funds.

-Alternatively, if you have a lot of money to invest – you could be better off choosing a fixed-fee provider such as Halifax Share Dealing or Interactive Investor which charge £36 per year (plus £9.50 per trade) and £9.99 for its basic plan (plus one free trade per month and £7.99 after that) respectively no matter how much is in your pot.
+Alternatively, if you have a lot of money to invest - you could be better off choosing a fixed-fee provider such as or which charge £36 per year (plus £9.50 per trade) and £9.99 for its basic plan (plus one free trade per month and £7.99 after that) respectively no matter how much is in your pot.

 ESG investing is a type of sustainable investing that measures how companies perform in three categories: environmental, social, and governance.
 It allows you to grow your savings without compromising on your values.
 As with all investing, it involves risks.